 ~ Listen to the Vocal with this Reverb applied

-Another useful technique that can be implemented is side-chaining the return channel while using the original DRY signal as a trigger for the side-chain compression.
+Another useful technique is side-chaining the return channel while using the original DRY signal as a trigger for the side-chain compression.

-As you can hear, by using this side-chain return technique, we get a WET signal (delay, reverb) that is attenuated every time the DRY signal is present.
+Now you can hear a WET signal.
+Moreover, it is attenuated every time the DRY signal is present.

 ~ Listen to the Returns Delay and Reverb without Sidechaining